 engaging our calling as disciples of Jesus, and living out God’s purposes in our day to day lives – now that is satisfaction, that is meaningful, that is rewarding.

 Who will separate us from Christ’s love?
 Will we be separated by trouble, or distress, or harassment, or famine, or nakedness, or danger, or sword?
-But in all these things we win a sweeping victory through the one who loved us. – Romans 8:35,37 CEB I’ve shared before how vitally important it is for me to launch each new day out of the context of my … Continue reading “You can’t improvise unless you have something to improvise from”
+But in all these things we win a sweeping victory through the one who loved us. – Romans 8:35,37 CEB I’ve shared before how vitally important … Continue Reading “You can’t improvise unless you have something to improvise from”

 Elements of this story have been kicking around for years; not only is it one of my favorites, but it gets updated every Advent.
 This year’s twist may be one of the best.
-The story started somewhere around 2005, when my friend Tim brought home an endearingly freakish Christmas tree ornament from a gift exchange (the handcrafted Rudolph was wearing a tutu, and draped with a … Continue reading “Jesus came for all the ornaments…”
+The story started somewhere around 2005, when my friend Tim brought home an endearingly freakish Christmas tree … Continue Reading “Jesus came for all the ornaments…”

 Any person – without exception and without demonstrable credentials in law-keeping – is welcome to walk with Jesus.

 My faith tells me that God is the Creator, but also that God gave human beings the responsibility, the intelligence, and the imagination to take care of this good Earth.
 When God’s work and our grateful response come together, then the result is always wonderful.

 Rejoice in the Lord always.
 I will say it again: Rejoice!
 Let your gentleness be evident to all.
 The Lord is near.
 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all … Continue Reading Worship, promise, belief, and drone photography!